 To create a mind map, you don’t need much: All you need is a sheet of paper (at least A4) or a white board and writing utensils & (different colored) pens.
 Or you can start right away with a software tool like MindNode.
 Then you go about it in 3 steps:

 This first step isn’t the easiest.
 The goal is to define your central topic.
-To do this, you need to select your key term.
+To achieve this, you need to select your key term.
 Be sure that the term is open and broad enough to allow you to find further subtopics.
 The more detailed your key term is, the harder it will be to find subtopics.
 Write the term or draw a symbol or picture representing the topic in the center of your page.

 Here’s where it gets fun.
 Collect all the concepts that you can think of that relate to the central theme of your mind map.
 If these associations are still relatively open-ended, then they can have their own points under them, relative to the center points of the page.
 If you want to get really detailed, then keep building out under those points.
-Connect the points with their relevant overarching topics – that may be to the central topic in the middle of the page or possibly another topic.
+Connect the points with their relevant overarching topics – that may be the central topic in the middle of the page or possibly another topic.
 The lines lend structure and order to the key term.
 You will see how this creates a tree where branches and connections come together, some of which you might not have noticed before.

 If you really can’t think of anything else, you can lay your pen aside and take a breather.
 Then it’s time to elaborate on the mind map.
 In fact, this step is about recognizing and further elaborating on the connections you previously drew.
 It is also a time for revision that serves to regroup, highlight, and add terms as desired.
 Optional: repeat and revise!
 Under ideal circumstances, the mind map continues to grow like a tree, branching out further and further.
 You can also let the mind map sit for a bit longer before working on it again.
 Every so often you may lose the direction of your overview or new ideas will seem more important to you.
 If that happens, do not hesitate to revise the mind map or start over.